future4code/Larissa-Goncalves/modulo-4/introducao-sql/aula-introducao-banco-de-dados.md

 ###D
 SELECT id, name FROM Actor WHERE (name LIKE "%g%" OR name LIKE "%G%" OR name LIKE "%a%" OR name LIKE "%A%")AND salary BETWEEN 350000 AND 900000;

+###6
+-- A
+SELECT id, title, rating FROM Movie WHERE id = "003";
+-- B
+SELECT id,title,rating, synopsis, release_Date FROM Movie WHERE title = "Se eu fosse você ";
+-- C
+SELECT id, title, synopsis, rating FROM Movie WHERE rating > 7;

+###7
+-- A
+SELECT * FROM Movie
+WHERE title LIKE "%Deus%";
+-- B
+SELECT * FROM Movie
+WHERE title LIKE "%Se eu fosse você%" OR
+      synopsis LIKE "%Helena%";
+-- C
+SELECT * FROM Movie
+WHERE title LIKE "%Doce%" OR
+      synopsis LIKE "%senhora de 85 anos%";

+-- D
+SELECT * FROM Movie
+WHERE release_date < "2020-05-04" AND
+      (title LIKE "%Brasileiro%" OR
+      synopsis LIKE "%Deus%") AND rating > 7;